mypy: ignore-errors

 [docs] def remove_duplicate_imports(text): import parso from parso.normalizer import Normalizer class DuplicateImportRemover(Normalizer): def __init__(self, *args, **kwargs): super().__init__(*args, **kwargs) self.import_from_nodes = [] self.import_name_nodes = [] self.seen_import_name_code = set() self.seen_import_from_code = set() def visit(self, node): self.node = node if node.type == 'import_from': self.import_from_nodes.append(node) is_top_level = node.parent.type == 'simple_stmt' and node.parent.parent.type == 'file_input' if is_top_level: code = node.get_code() if code in self.seen_import_from_code: node.parent.children.clear() self.seen_import_from_code.add(code) elif node.type == 'import_name': self.import_from_nodes.append(node) is_top_level = node.parent.type == 'simple_stmt' and node.parent.parent.type == 'file_input' if is_top_level: code = node.get_code() if code in self.seen_import_name_code: node.parent.children.clear() self.seen_import_name_code.add(code) else: ... return super().visit(node) module = parso.parse(text) normalizer = DuplicateImportRemover(None, None) normalizer.walk(module) normalizer.import_from_nodes normalizer.import_name_nodes new_text = module.get_code() return new_text

-[docs] def postprocess_hacks(text, mod): import autoflake import yapf # Hack to remove lines caused by Py2 compat text = text.replace('Generator = object\n', '') text = text.replace('select = NotImplemented\n', '') text = text.replace('iteritems: Any\n', '') text = text.replace('text_type = str\n', '') text = text.replace('text_type: Any\n', '') text = text.replace('string_types: Any\n', '') text = text.replace('PY2: Any\n', '') text = text.replace('__win32_can_symlink__: Any\n', '') # text = text.replace('odict = OrderedDict', '') # text = text.replace('ddict = defaultdict', '') # FIXME: does ubelt still need this? if mod.path.endswith('util_dict.py'): # hack for util_dict text = 'import sys\n' + text if mod.path.endswith('util_path.py'): # hack for forward reference text = text.replace(' -> Path:', " -> 'Path':") text = text.replace('class Path(_PathBase)', "class Path") # Not sure why this happens text = text.replace('from io import io\n', '') text = text.replace('from datetime import datetime\n', '') # Ubelt hack if 'DictBase' in text: # Hack for util_dict text = text.replace('DictBase = OrderedDict\n', '') text = text.replace('DictBase = dict\n', 'DictBase = OrderedDict if sys.version_info[0:2] <= (3, 6) else dict') if 1: text = remove_duplicate_imports(text) # Format the PYI file nicely text = autoflake.fix_code(text, remove_unused_variables=True, remove_all_unused_imports=True) # import autopep8 # text = autopep8.fix_code(text, options={ # 'aggressive': 0, # 'experimental': 0, # }) style = yapf.yapf_api.style.CreatePEP8Style() text, _ = yapf.yapf_api.FormatCode( text, filename='<stdin>', style_config=style, lines=None, verify=False) # print(text) return text
+[docs] def postprocess_hacks(text, mod): import autoflake # type: ignore import yapf # type: ignore # Hack to remove lines caused by Py2 compat text = text.replace('Generator = object\n', '') text = text.replace('select = NotImplemented\n', '') text = text.replace('iteritems: Any\n', '') text = text.replace('text_type = str\n', '') text = text.replace('text_type: Any\n', '') text = text.replace('string_types: Any\n', '') text = text.replace('PY2: Any\n', '') text = text.replace('__win32_can_symlink__: Any\n', '') # text = text.replace('odict = OrderedDict', '') # text = text.replace('ddict = defaultdict', '') # FIXME: does ubelt still need this? if mod.path.endswith('util_dict.py'): # hack for util_dict text = 'import sys\n' + text if mod.path.endswith('util_path.py'): # hack for forward reference text = text.replace(' -> Path:', " -> 'Path':") text = text.replace('class Path(_PathBase)', "class Path") # Not sure why this happens text = text.replace('from io import io\n', '') text = text.replace('from datetime import datetime\n', '') # Ubelt hack if 'DictBase' in text: # Hack for util_dict text = text.replace('DictBase = OrderedDict\n', '') text = text.replace('DictBase = dict\n', 'DictBase = OrderedDict if sys.version_info[0:2] <= (3, 6) else dict') if 1: text = remove_duplicate_imports(text) # Format the PYI file nicely text = autoflake.fix_code(text, remove_unused_variables=True, remove_all_unused_imports=True) # import autopep8 # text = autopep8.fix_code(text, options={ # 'aggressive': 0, # 'experimental': 0, # }) style = yapf.yapf_api.style.CreatePEP8Style() text, _ = yapf.yapf_api.FormatCode( text, filename='<stdin>', style_config=style, lines=None) # print(text) return text

-[docs] @ub.memoize def stdlib_names(): # https://stackoverflow.com/questions/6463918/how-to-get-a-list-of-all-the-python-standard-library-modules import sys try: names = sys.stdlib_module_names except AttributeError: from isort import stdlibs names = list(stdlibs.py3.stdlib) return names
+[docs] @ub.memoize def stdlib_names(): # https://stackoverflow.com/questions/6463918/how-to-get-a-list-of-all-the-python-standard-library-modules import sys try: names = sys.stdlib_module_names # type: ignore except AttributeError: from isort import stdlibs # type: ignore names = list(stdlibs.py3.stdlib) return names

-[docs] @ub.memoize def common_module_names(): """ fpath = ub.grabdata('https://raw.githubusercontent.com/hugovk/top-pypi-packages/main/top-pypi-packages-30-days.json', expires=86400) fpath = ub.Path(fpath) import json data = json.loads(fpath.read_text()) for item in data['rows'][0:300]: pkg_name = item['project'] if '-' not in pkg_name: print(f'{pkg_name!r},') """ names = stdlib_names().copy() names = list(names) # https://github.com/hugovk/top-pypi-packages names.extend([ 'numpy', 'torch', 'pandas', 'h5py', 'networkx', 'torch.nn', 'shapely', # Hack: determine this from env 'kwcoco', 'kwimage', 'kwarray', 'xdoctest', 'xdoctest.doctest_part', 'scipy', 'sklearn', 'matplotlib', 'seaborn', 'attrs', 'keras', 'ujson', 'black', 'mypy', 'simplejson', 'parso', 'tensorflow', 'cython', 'git', 'openpyxl', 'concurrent.futures', 'hashlib._hashlib', 'kwcoco.util.delayed_poc.delayed_nodes', 'kwcoco.coco_objects1d', 'kwcoco.metrics.confusion_measures', ]) names.extend([ 'jinja2', 'boto3', 'requests', 'dateutil', 'yaml', 'boto3', 'botocore', 'urllib3', 'requests', 'setuptools', 's3transfer', 'six', 'certifi', 'idna', 'pyyaml', 'wheel', 'cryptography', 'awscli', 'rsa', 'pip', 'pyparsing', 'jmespath', 'pyasn1', 'packaging', 'zipp', 'pyjwt', 'colorama', 'pytz', 'click', 'cffi', 'protobuf', 'oauthlib', 'jinja2', 'pycparser', 'markupsafe', 'cachetools', 'wrapt', 'docutils', 'isodate', 'psutil', 'pyarrow', 'chardet', 'sqlalchemy', 'tomli', 'decorator', 'werkzeug', 'msrest', 'aiohttp', 'grpcio', 'multidict', 'scipy', 'py', 'yarl', 'pluggy', 'filelock', 'pillow', 'soupsieve', 'aiobotocore', 'jsonschema', 'lxml', 'pytest', '_pytest', 'beautifulsoup4', 'tqdm', 'greenlet', 'platformdirs', 'fsspec', 'pyopenssl', 'tabulate', 's3fs', 'flask', 'toml', 'asn1crypto', 'future', 'frozenlist', 'pyrsistent', 'aiosignal', 'pygments', 'pynacl', 'itsdangerous', 'httplib2', 'iniconfig', 'docker', ]) return names
+[docs] @ub.memoize def common_module_names(): """ fpath = ub.grabdata('https://raw.githubusercontent.com/hugovk/top-pypi-packages/main/top-pypi-packages.json', expires=86400) fpath = ub.Path(fpath) import json data = json.loads(fpath.read_text()) for item in data['rows'][0:300]: pkg_name = item['project'] if '-' not in pkg_name: print(f'{pkg_name!r},') """ names = stdlib_names().copy() names = list(names) # https://github.com/hugovk/top-pypi-packages names.extend([ 'numpy', 'torch', 'pandas', 'h5py', 'networkx', 'torch.nn', 'shapely', # Hack: determine this from env 'kwcoco', 'kwimage', 'kwarray', 'xdoctest', 'xdoctest.doctest_part', 'scipy', 'sklearn', 'matplotlib', 'seaborn', 'attrs', 'keras', 'ujson', 'black', 'mypy', 'simplejson', 'parso', 'tensorflow', 'cython', 'git', 'openpyxl', 'concurrent.futures', 'hashlib._hashlib', 'kwcoco.util.delayed_poc.delayed_nodes', 'kwcoco.coco_objects1d', 'kwcoco.metrics.confusion_measures', ]) names.extend([ 'jinja2', 'boto3', 'requests', 'dateutil', 'yaml', 'boto3', 'botocore', 'urllib3', 'requests', 'setuptools', 's3transfer', 'six', 'certifi', 'idna', 'pyyaml', 'wheel', 'cryptography', 'awscli', 'rsa', 'pip', 'pyparsing', 'jmespath', 'pyasn1', 'packaging', 'zipp', 'pyjwt', 'colorama', 'pytz', 'click', 'cffi', 'protobuf', 'oauthlib', 'jinja2', 'pycparser', 'markupsafe', 'cachetools', 'wrapt', 'docutils', 'isodate', 'psutil', 'pyarrow', 'chardet', 'sqlalchemy', 'tomli', 'decorator', 'werkzeug', 'msrest', 'aiohttp', 'grpcio', 'multidict', 'scipy', 'py', 'yarl', 'pluggy', 'filelock', 'pillow', 'soupsieve', 'aiobotocore', 'jsonschema', 'lxml', 'pytest', '_pytest', 'beautifulsoup4', 'tqdm', 'greenlet', 'platformdirs', 'fsspec', 'pyopenssl', 'tabulate', 's3fs', 'flask', 'toml', 'asn1crypto', 'future', 'frozenlist', 'pyrsistent', 'aiosignal', 'pygments', 'pynacl', 'itsdangerous', 'httplib2', 'iniconfig', 'docker', ]) return names

 [docs] @ub.memoize def common_module_aliases(): aliases = [ {'modname': 'numpy', 'alias': ['np']}, {'modname': 'scipy', 'alias': ['sp']}, {'modname': 'pandas', 'alias': ['pd']}, {'modname': 'matplotlib', 'alias': ['mpl']}, {'modname': 'seaborn', 'alias': ['sns']}, # I'm biased, what can I say? {'modname': 'ubelt', 'alias': ['ub']}, ] return aliases